Shaf8808/PP4-news-site/README.md

 ## Future features

-I decided to include an additional column on my kanban board aptly named future features.
-These are some things which I could possibly include in the future if I ever revisit this particular project.
+I decided to include an additional column on my Kanban board aptly named Future Features.
+These are some things which I could include in the future if I ever revisit this particular project.
 Features which I could not implement due to time constraints.
 These include:

 - Game previews
-As a site user I can navigate to a seperate page to view game previews so that I can quickly and easily gain an insight on upcoming games
+As a site user, I can navigate to a separate page to view game previews so that I can quickly and easily gain insight into upcoming games

 - Draft articles and reviews
-As a site admin I can view all draft articles and reviews on the site so that I can quickly edit and publish them without needing to access the admin panel
+As a site admin, I can view all draft articles and reviews on the site so that I can quickly edit and publish them without needing to access the admin panel

 [Back to top](#table-of-contents)

 ## Responsive design

-It was absolutely crucial that my site remained responsive on all devices, whether it was a laptop, PC, tablet or mobile phone.
-This is where bootstrap really helped in ensuring that all of my images could be viewed clearly without causing any issues when it came to positioning.
-This is why I used the bootstrap class of img-fluid to ensure that the height and width of my images matched the screen size of the device the user is viewing my site on.
+My site needed to remain responsive on all devices, whether it was a laptop, PC, tablet or mobile phone.
+This is where Bootstrap helped ensure that all of my images could be viewed clearly without causing any issues when it came to positioning.
+This is why I used the bootstrap class of img-fluid to ensure that the height and width of my images matched the screen size of the device the user was viewing my site.

-All of my article 'cards' are displayed in rows of three on bigger screen sizes, but then fills the full width of the screen on mobile devices and is displayed one after another..
+All of my article 'cards' are displayed in rows of three on bigger screen sizes, but then fill the full width of the screen on mobile devices and are displayed one after another.
 This can be seen in the gif below:

 <img src="./docs/readme_clips/responsive-design.gif">

-I believe that this makes it easy for users using their phone to scroll through my website and easily view all the different articles without everything becoming too cramped and unreadable.
+I believe that this makes it easy for users using their phones to scroll through my website and easily view all the different articles without everything becoming too cramped and unreadable.
 The gif below shows my review page which is also fully responsive on smaller screens:

 <img src="./docs/readme_clips/responsive-review-page.gif" width="335rem" height="655rem">